 We recognized that there are significant advantages to using either type of equipment, and several things to consider when determining what unit will work best for you.
 Depending on your applications or specific needs, traffic challenges, number of lane miles, neighborhood requirements, streets personnel, distance to location of your materials, materials availability, etc. Any of these individually, or in any combination can have an impact on your equipment buying decision and needs.

-Bergkamp, Inc. is a member of the HGAC Buy SM10-16, Buyboard Proposal 515-16, and Sourcewell through contract number 052417-BGK.
+Bergkamp, Inc. is a member of the HGAC Buy SM10-16, Buyboard Proposal No. 597-19, and Sourcewell through contract number 052417-BGK.
 We also regularly participate with truck dealerships on various state contracts.
 Bergkamp also provides for alternative purchasing options to include: Rental Purchase Options and Tax-Free Municipal Leasing Programs.
 Our Governmental Sales Team has years of experience with many procurement agencies and purchasing departments.
 We are here to provide assistance to eliminate procurement headaches and justify your return on your community’s investment.

 Absolutely!
 Training is a significant part of our Bergkamp culture.
 When we come to the customer’s site, we take the time necessary to ensure everyone involved is knowledgeable and proficient with their new equipment.